Robotiators-888/Attendance/README.md

 python3 dataUploader.py
 ```

-Register user with:

-click Open Register button in gui
+To register a new user, click Open Register button and Registering form will open

 ## Common Problems/Issues